 Getting started in plumbing

-A good place to start is your local college.
+A good place to start is your local Further Education College.
 Most will run courses in plumbing and be able to put you in touch with apprenticeship schemes.